inergyllc/PowerShell-Conditional-Context-Executor/README.md

 # What is a Conditional Executor
 I have literally thousands of PowerShell scripts developed over the years.
-Most, though not all, are some form of function
+Most, though not all, are a function.
+Here is a simple example:

    ```powershell
    # Define a function to demonstrate verbose and non-verbose messages